denisbider/Atomic/README.md

   * An intermediate `TreeStore` that provides hierarchy.

   * A full-fledged `EntityStore` that stores complex structures with fields in a hierarchy.

+* `Afs`, an abstract filesystem that implements high-level concepts of directories and files based on arbitrary numbered block storage.

 * An `HttpServer` using the Windows HTTP API.